-Ross Feller Casey, a Philadelphia personal injury law firm with a national reputation for winning record results, has established itself as the foremost authority in cases involving the failure to timely diagnose and treat cancers, including prostate cancer.
+Ross Feller Casey, a Philadelphia personal injury law firm with a national reputation for winning record results, has established itself as the foremost authority in cases involving the failure to timely diagnose and treat cancers, including lung cancer, breast cancer, and prostate cancer.

-Over the last five years alone, Ross Feller Casey has recovered $1 billion for its clients – a remarkable result that includes multimillion-dollar settlements in prostate cancer related lawsuits.
+Over the last five years alone, Ross Feller Casey has recovered $1 billion for its clients – a remarkable result that includes multimillion-dollar settlements and verdicts in prostate cancer-related lawsuits.

-When a doctor doesn’t catch a patient’s prostate cancer, the patient’s life is at stake.
+When medical professionals don't catch a patient’s prostate cancer, the patient’s life is at stake.
 This is because a misdiagnosis can prevent proper treatment and allow the cancer to grow.
 Often, by the time severe symptoms evidence themselves, it has become too late to treat the cancer successfully.
 The patient may be terminally ill because the window for catching and responding to the disease has closed.
-Patients or loved ones of patients who have suffered a delay in diagnosing prostate cancer can file a prostate cancer lawsuit.
+Patients or loved ones of patients who have suffered a delayed diagnosis of prostate cancer can file a prostate cancer lawsuit.

 Uniquely positioned to handle medical malpractice cases, Ross Feller Casey is a firm with a team of nationally recognized doctors right on staff.
 The prostate cancer malpractice lawyers at Ross Feller Casey have won multiple multimillion-dollar lawsuits involving the misdiagnosis and failure to properly treat cancer patients.
 Based in Philadelphia, the prostate cancer attorneys of Ross Feller Casey are available to help misdiagnosed prostate cancer patients throughout Pennsylvania and New Jersey.